 Ruminating is the tendency to repetitively and passively analyze your problems, concerns, or feelings of distress without taking action to make positive changes.
 This pattern of ruminative thinking can be overcome with the right steps and strategies to improve your cognitive behavior.

 Ruminative thoughts are thoughts or ideas that keep recurring in your head.
 The act of rumination is defined as the tendency to repetitively and passively analyze problems, concerns or feelings of distress without taking any actions to make positive changes.
 It often involves negative thoughts or bad memories.
-Such thoughts can interfere with your daily life and mental well-being if you can’t stop thinking about them repeatedly.
+Such thoughts can interfere with your daily life and mental well-being if you can’t stop ruminating about them repeatedly.